erayon/National-Achievement-Survey-using-machine-learning/README.md

 # Three Question to solve using this survey Dataset
 ## 1. What influences students performance the most? (analysis1.ipynb)
 Based on the feature or attributes which attributes influance student most on their overall performance. here I use only 'nas-pupil-marks.csv' dataset.
-### Step 1.
-Remove STUDID, State and District
+1. Remove STUDID, State and District
-### Step 2.
-Change Categorical data to numerical from columns 'Use Computer' and 'Subjects' by maping method in pandas
+2. Change Categorical data to numerical from columns 'Use Computer' and 'Subjects' by maping method in pandas
 ```
 nd['Use computer'] = nd['Use computer'].map({"Yes":1,"No":0})
 nd['Subjects'] = nd['Subjects'].map({'L':1, 'S':2, 'O':3, 'M':4, '0':0})
 ```
-### Step 3.
-Preprossing the Dataset, remove nan value using sklearn.preprocessing Imputer
+3. Preprossing the Dataset, remove nan value using sklearn.preprocessing Imputer
-### Step 4.
-Now take math, reading, Science and Social and find the Performance and find the Thresholding value by which we can classify the student.
+4. Now take math, reading, Science and Social and find the Performance and find the Thresholding value by which we can classify the student.
 If a student performance greater than equal the threshold then it consider as a best (1) student and if performance is less than the threshold then its consider as poor (0) student.
 Create a new column name lable based on that.

 ```